Sheet Pan Bell Pepper Nachos

 Instructions

-- For the peppers and onions, heat the olive oil in a large sautée pan on medium-low to medium heat.
+- Heat the olive oil in a large sautée pan on medium-low to medium heat.
 Add the peppers and cook for about 10 minutes, stirring occasionally.
-Add the onions, salt, and pepper and cook, with the peppers, for about another 20 minutes, until they're both soft.
-Remove the pan from the heat.2 tablespoons extra virgin olive oil2 sliced julienne red bell peppers½ sliced yellow onion ¼ teaspoon kosher saltGround black pepper
+Add the onions, salt, and pepper and cook, with the peppers, for about another 20 minutes until they're both soft and golden.
+Remove the pan from the heat.

 - Place the pan on the bottom rack of the oven and bake the nachos until the cheese melts, about 5 to 7 minutes.
 Remove the pan and top with the sliced scallions.
-Enjoy!3 sliced green and white scallions
+Enjoy!